isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     Re-enter KDC database master key to verify:

-If succesfully applied, the following message will be displayed:
+If successfully applied, the following message will be displayed:

 .. code-block:: console